javierhndev/Voyager-Reference-Models/PyTorch/nlp/bert/README.md

 Many parameters passed to the model are the same as in a single card.
 But the *yaml* files have been modified to run in multiple HPUs.
 Here we launch an MPIJob to run the model in one node (with 8 cards).

-- Pretraining **Phase 1** of BERT Large (Lazy mode, 8 HPUs, unpacked data, BF16 mixed precision, per chip batch size of 64).
+- Pretraining **Phase 1** of BERT Large (Lazy mode, 8 HPUs, unpacked data, FP32, per chip batch size of 64).
 The MPIJob can be launched using the `bert_phase1_8cards.yaml` located in the `8 cards` folder.
 You need to modify the `mydir` volumes to point to the location of your `yaml` and `setup.sh` files.

   Remeber to change the *dataset, dllog* and *output* folders to your own.
 In the launcher AND worker.